 Conduct detrimental to the well-being of one or more members of MHMA, or activities contrary to the smooth and harmonious operation of the MHMA

-Charged or conviction of a felony, misdemeanor or other such crimes (excluding traffic violations).
+Charged or conviction of a felony, misdemeanor, or other such crimes (excluding traffic violations).
 The Board of Directors shall have the full and complete authority to investigate and recommend for revocation of membership, in any legal manner that it sees fit.
 A written report of the investigation should be presented to the Board of Trustees.
 The Board of Trustees will make a final decision on revocation.
 A member has the right to appeal the decision within 30 days.

 The appeal will be reviewed by the elder members of MHMA as selected by the Board of Directors.